gjcooper/DTI-Presentation/slideshow.md

 There are many conversion tools out there.
 A lot of analysis packages contain a conversion tool, or you can use a standalone tool.

 The most widely used format, particularly for open source or freely available software is the nifti file format.
 The freely available `dcm2niix` package is one popular choice for conversion.

+An important caveat here is to check with all software within your analysis pipeline for possible inconsistencies between not only what file format they support, but any differences in how they handle files (rotation of raw data and associated vector files for example)
 ]
 ---
 .left-column[